percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/postgresql.md

 #### Install

+To install the extension:
+{.power-number}

 - If you use *Percona Distribution for PostgreSQL*, you can install the extension with your Linux package manager.
 See [Installing Percona Distribution for PostgreSQL][PERCONA_POSTGRESQL_INSTALL].

 - If you use *PostgreSQL* you can install by downloading and compiling the source code.
 See [Installing `pg_stat_monitor`][PG_STAT_MONITOR_INSTALL].

 #### Configure

+To configure the extension:
+{.power-number}

 1. Set or change the value for `shared_preload_library`.